tarwn/lessthandot-hugo/blogs/content/posts/2010-07-25-how-to-return-error-messages-from-the-sq.md

 ---
 The recent [thread][1] in ASP.NET forums is the primary reason for this blog post.

 I want to show how error messages from the SQL Server were handled in our web pages.
 The site I was working on had most of the functionality developed by the previous developer.
-Unfortunately, most pages didn&#8217;t use a separation of layers and used SQLDataSource for data manipulations.
+Unfortunately, most pages didn't use a separation of layers and used SQLDataSource for data manipulations.

 The sample I want to show was called from InsertPerson.aspx page.
 For inserting a person we used the stored procedure I showed in my previous blog [How to insert information into multiple related tables and return ID using SQLDataSource][2].

 For inserting a new person the InsertPerson.aspx page was used that had multiview control, FormView controls with different tabs using User Controls for each tab (the tab was a special control designed by my colleague).

-Here is the beginning of the page&#8217;s code:
+Here is the beginning of the page's code:

 ```HTML
 <asp:Label ID="UPDATE_OPENER" runat="server" Visible="false" Text=""></asp:Label>